Linus4/eldritchinstinct/main.typ

 If a PC has 2 or more points at the start of the third obstacle, they may help another PC escape.
 Add the result in points of the former PC's third save to the points of the latter PC.
 If the latter PC does not have the required amount of points at the end, both PCs are caught.

-=== Carrying something heavy
+=== Overloaded

-If a PC is carrying something heavy, such as an injured character, they must score an additional point and can only help someone else if they have at least 3 points at the start of the third obstacle.
+Anyone carrying a full inventory must score an additional point and can only help someone else if they have at least 3 points at the start of the third obstacle.

 === Longer Chases